jj-zhu/jj-zhu.github.io/index.md

 To get in touch, click the icon at the bottom of the page.

 ### News and updates
 - May 2023.
+Accepted paper at ICML 2023 [(link to preprint)](https://arxiv.org/abs/2305.10898): Heiner Kremer, Yassine Nemmour, Bernhard Sch ̈olkopf, and Jia-Jie Zhu.
+Estimation Beyond Data Reweighting: Kernel Method of Moments.
+- May 2023.
 A couple of new preprints available:
     - [Nonlinear Wasserstein Distributionally Robust Optimal Control](https://arxiv.org/abs/2304.07415)
     - [Propagating Kernel Ambiguity Sets in Nonlinear Data-driven Dynamics Models](https://arxiv.org/abs/2304.14057)
-- Apr 2023.
-Paper accepted at ICML 2023: Heiner Kremer, Yassine Nemmour, Bernhard Sch ̈olkopf, and Jia-Jie Zhu.
-Estimation Beyond Data Reweighting: Kernel Method of Moments.
 - Apr 2023.
 Gave a plenary talk at the Leibniz Institute for Agricultural Engineering and Bioeconomy Potsdam, during the workshop "Mathematical Modeling and Simulation" (MMS) Days.
 - Served as area chair for AISTATS 2023.
 - Sep 2022.
 [Here are the slides](https://jj-zhu.github.io/file/Eindhoven-OT-workshop-2022-Zhu.pdf) for a recent talk I gave at the OT workshop at TU Eindhoven.